fedefernandez/RefreshActionItem-ActionBarCompat/README.md

 Who's using it
 --------------

-*Does your app use RefreshActionItem-Native?
+*Does your app use RefreshActionItem-ActionBarCompat?
 If you want to be featured on this list drop me a line.*

-Developed By
+Originally Developed By
 ------------

 Manuel Peinado Gallego - <manuel.peinado@gmail.com>